-I once went near a tennis field, and a tennis ball was accidentally thrown near me.
-One of the players asked me to retrieve the ball, but I said that I’m in a hurry (and I really was).
-The player got mad and called me a "moronic kid”.
+I once went near a tennis court, and a tennis ball was accidentally thrown near me.
+One of the players asked me to retrieve the ball, but I said that I was in a hurry (and I really was).
+The player got mad and called me a "moronic kid."
 I was deeply insulted, but I knew that people in a hurry are not by definition morons.
 It gave me the courage to continue to walk away - logic.

-The thing which usually convince people to put their beliefs into something and to to certain deeds is logic.
-The more logically correct and believable a belief is, the more convince-able it would become to other people which are exposed to this logical structure.
-Because people are convinced by logic, even by the weakest of the logics, social structures and ceremonies are built.
-If one to overcome the herd mentality, one should enforce his non-conformity with a proper logical structure to support their abstaining from the herd mentality.
+Logic is what usually convinces people to put their beliefs into something and to do certain deeds.
+The more logically correct and believable a belief is, the more convincing it will become to other people who are exposed to this logical structure.
+Because people are convinced by logic, even with the weakest of logics, social structures and ceremonies are built.
+If one wants to overcome the herd mentality, one should enforce their non-conformity with a proper logical structure to support their abstaining from the herd mentality.

 Just because there is a large enforcement of a certain belief by a large number of people (for example, believing in a certain popular deity or even creating a fanbase around a certain idol), it does not mean that a single individual cannot overcome their own logic.
 To lay the foundations for overcoming this mentality, the individual should contemplate and ponder about the following questions:

 Why do I wish to overcome the herd mentality?

 What do I want to achieve in this, and why do I wish to actualize the said ambitions?

 Would I be satisfied with the results?
 If so, at what cost?

 If not, is my cause in my perspective a justified cause, regardless of the cost?